 Discussion:

 The ability of pancreatic islet of langerhans isolation is crucial to analysis the physiology and pathophysiology of islets and their cell population.
 This process is complicated and needs to be optimized.
 One of the most important steps is collagenase injection via common bile duct.
-Although some previous methods introduced pancreatic pieces enzymatically digestion in collagenase solution, perfusing the pancreas through the CBD allows collagenase to access the islets all over the pancreas, Moreover perfusion digestion reduces mechanical damages to the islets rather than cutting the pancreas into pieces.
+Although some previous methods introduced pancreatic pieces enzymatically digestion in collagenase solution, perfusing the pancreas through the CBD allows collagenase to access the islets all over the pancreas, Moreover, perfusion digestion reduces mechanical damages to the islets rather than cutting the pancreas into pieces.
 Therefore, collagenase interacts more intimately with the connective tissue surrounding the islets which results in a higher isolated islet yield.

 Collagensase activity, purity, and formulation, firmly influence the islet isolation yield.
 Here we used Collagenase type V, but the composition of collagenase and other enzymes in each isolation must be ideal to the task of procedure specifically.
 Moreover, since endotoxins activity can affect islet viability , before using of collagenase, make sure of having no endotoxine activity.

 Other important step in this protocol is using a density gradient to purify islets from acinar tissue.
 As the exocrine part secretes various digestive enzymes, the separation of islets from pancreatic acinar tissue is highly demanded.
 Although using different commercially available ficoll helps purifying islets immediately, the final purity depends on the animal strain and the characteristics of density gradients.
-So further purification of islets from acinar tissue is often needed to increase islet purity prior to culture.
+So, further purification of islets from acinar tissue is often needed to increase islet purity prior to culture.
 Our protocol includes using a dissecting microscope to identify the islets, then handpicking those islets from one suspension culture dish into a second dish containing culture medium.
 Sometimes more purification steps are needed.
 Take care about contamination and pH changes of medium during hand picking procedure.
 Transfer the Petri dish, containing the islets into the incubator immediately.

 Our protocol is successful method for isolating pancreatic islets of langerhans form rat; however, it can be used in mouse as well.
 Method of collagenase and ficoll administration, as well as digestion time should be optimized by researcher himself with careful experimentation to the capabilities of the laboratory and the specific aim of the study.
 In addition, we provided troubleshooting table (Table 1), which can help young researcher optimizing the procedure.